IST356M001SP25/assignment-06-kgachuki25/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+In this assignment, I learned how to use APIs and data transformations to create a data pipeline.
+The greatest challenge I had was with the data transformations, and trying to process the json coming from the APIs.
+Figuring out how the json data was layed out was a challenge, so I output them in streamlit to confirm I understood the data.
+I also tried out the API functions on the CENT API website so I could better understand how to handle the data.
+Overall, I was able to work out most of the bigger issues and get the output.